An Empirical Study on Governance in Bitcoin's Consensus Evolution: Background

 \subsection{The Bitcoin consensus protocol}

-Bitcoin is "a peer-to-peer electronic cash system"~\cite{nakamoto2019bitcoin} consisting of a chain of blocks containing transaction history, as illustrated by \cref{fig:block}.
-Any new block must abide by the consensus rules to be regarded as valid by the nodes in the network.
+Bitcoin is ``a peer-to-peer electronic cash system"~\cite{nakamoto2019bitcoin} consisting of a chain of blocks containing transaction history, as illustrated by~\cref{fig:block}.
+Any new block must abide by the consensus rules to be accepted by the network.
 Miners attempt different values for the nonce variable in a brute-force manner to produce an SHA-256 hash based on the entire block.
-The miners find a valid nonce for the block header when the resulting hash meets the required target difficulty.
+The miners find a valid nonce for the block header when the resulting hash meets the target difficulty.
 The difficulty indicates that the resulting hash must have a certain number of leading zeros.
 This mechanism is known as Proof-of-Work (PoW), first proposed to prevent email spam~\cite{dwork1992pricing} and later applied for cryptocurrencies~\cite{jakobsson1999proofs}.
-In the case of Bitcoin, PoW prevents Sybil attacks~\cite{douceur2002sybil} and provides an immutability feature.
-The strength of these principles is preserved by the difficulty adjustment algorithm~\cite{nakamoto2019bitcoin}, ensuring that the network will produce blocks with an average rate of around ten minutes.
-Miners must comply with further consensus rules.
-Generally, blocks and transactions must be in a valid format.
-Miners are incentivised to follow these rules by collecting fees and the block reward generated in a special {\tt coinbase transaction} with no inputs from previous transactions.
+In the case of Bitcoin, PoW prevents Sybil attacks~\cite{douceur2002sybil} and ensures immutability.
+These principles are preserved by the difficulty adjustment algorithm~\cite{nakamoto2019bitcoin}, ensuring that the network will produce blocks with an average rate of around ten minutes.
+Miners must comply with further consensus rules for block and transaction validity.
+Miners are incentivised to follow these rules by collecting fees and the block reward generated in the {\tt coinbase transaction}.